Integrated Sensing and Communication: Joint Pilot and Transmission Design: System Model and Problem Formulation

-We consider an FDD system where the BS sends the downlink pilot sequences to the user for channel estimation, and then feed back the CSI to the BS.\footnote{Note that for the time-division duplex (TDD) mode, the BS simultaneously receives the pilot sequences transmitted by the user and the echo signals reflected by the target.
+We consider an FDD system where the BS sends the downlink pilot sequences to the user for channel estimation, which then feeds back the CSI to the BS.\footnote{Note that for the time-division duplex (TDD) mode, the BS simultaneously receives the pilot sequences transmitted by the user and the echo signals reflected by the target.
 The performance of both channel estimation and target detection will be significantly deteriorated due to the mutual interference.
-As a result, the TDD mode is not considered here.} The target detection and information transmission protocol is shown in Fig.~\ref{fig2}, in which one channel coherence time is divided into two stages, namely stage I and stage II.
-In stage I, the BS transmits $L$ pilot symbols for the estimation and meanwhile these pilot symbols are used for target detection.
+As a result, the TDD mode is not considered here.} The target detection and information transmission protocol is shown in Fig.~\ref{fig2}, in which one channel coherence time is divided into two stages, namely stage I and stage II.\footnote{We propose a novel and efficient protocol, where the BS can perform sensing in both the channel estimation stage and the information transmission stage.
+Thus, the resources such as frequency and time are fully exploited.} In stage I, the BS transmits $L$ pilot symbols for the estimation and meanwhile these pilot symbols are used for target detection.
 In stage II, the BS transmits to the user $T_c-L$ data symbols, which are also used for target detection.
 Under this protocol, the target detection is fully utilized during one channel coherence time.
 For convenience, we denote the sets of BS transmit antennas, BS receive antennas, pilot symbols, and channel coherence interval as ${\cal N}_t$, ${\cal N}_r$, $\cal L$, and ${\cal T}_c$, respectively.
+In this paper, our analysis is based on the spatially correlated Rician channel model for the communication channel and the uncorrelated channel model for the radar channel.
+The analysis of the other channels such as the multipath channel model is interesting but requires non-trivial efforts and we would like to leave them as our future work.